 When the thermostat sends its signal to the furnace, the furnace gas valve opens and ignites the burner component beneath the combustion chamber.
 The gas valve works with the thermostat to regulate the amount of gas that flows into your furnace.

 If your gas valve is working fine, but the furnace isn’t turning on, check to make sure your pilot light is on.
 For instructions on relighting the pilot light, refer to your manufacturer instructions or contact a professional.

 You may also have an issue with your thermocouple or thermopile, which helps detect whether your pilot light is on or not.
 Your thermocouple is an essential safety device that makes sure your gas valve is not sending gas into a furnace without a working pilot light.

 The flames from the burner component heat a metal heat exchanger.
 The heat circulates through the looped tubes of the heat exchanger, transferring the heat to air.

 This is an extremely important part.
 If it’s not working, you won’t receive any heat.
 Heat exchanger can also be dangerous if they develop any leaks or cracks.

 An efficient and well-maintained heat exchanger is essential for a working furnace.
 During the process of heating the heat exchanger, combustion gases should be venting safely out of the house.

-As the heat circulates through the heat exchanger, the blower motor and fan moves the heat through plenum, and from there through the rest of the ductwork in your home.
+As the heat circulates through the heat exchanger, the blower motor and fan move the heat through plenum, and from there through the rest of the ductwork in your home.
 The heat flows through the various vents in your home to provide you with heat.
 Once enough heat is generated, the thermostat will shut off the heater.